johnmartinsson/crawl-ml-proceedings/README.md

-# Crawl ICLR, ICML and NeurIPS
+# Crawl ICLR, ICML, NeurIPS and arXiv
 A tool to crawl machine learning proceedings for abstracts, pdfs, key words, bibtex et cetera and populate a database with these.
 Then match the abstracts of the papers in the database against one of your own abstracts and rank by similarity.

 # How to use